nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 11. Return to the command prompt, which should automatically update after you log in

-12. At the "Subscription set to \<subscription name\>" prompt, enter **Y** if the subscription name is correct, or **N** to select the subscription to use from a list\
+12. At the "Subscription set to <subscription name>" prompt, enter **Y** if the subscription name is correct, or **N** to select the subscription to use from a list
     ![In the Command Prompt window, the updates display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image37.png "Command prompt window")

 9. It will take 10-20 minutes for your ACS cluster to be ready.
-You can periodically check on the status by running the command shown in the output to the previous step, which is of the form:\
+You can periodically check on the status by running the command shown in the output to the previous step, which is of the form:

-    ```
+    ```sh
     az ml env show -g <resourceGroupName> -n <clusterName>
     ```